 Also, always consult the checklist for travel to the Netherlands, on the Dutch government website.
 The rules that apply to travellers entering the Netherlands may differ based on which country you are travelling from.
 For some countries there even is an entry ban.

 International students in Leiden

 If you are an international student currently residing in Leiden and you have questions on e.g. returning to your home country or finishing your study programme online, you can contact your international exchange coordinator, call our central helpline 071 – 527 1132 or send an email to firstname.lastname@example.org.
 Please also follow your lecturers’ instructions in Blackboard or Brightspace.

 If you are an international student and are returning to the Netherlands after a period abroad, please refer to the information above, under ‘Returning or arriving from abroad’.

 International staff in Leiden

-All students and staff who are abroad and need help will receive this from the University.
-Which form this will take will depend on your individual situation.
+The University will help any students and staff who are abroad and need help.
+The form that this help takes will depend on the individual situation.
 The prime concern is everyone’s safety.
-If you urgently need help, call the University’s emergency number: +31 71 527 6666 (available 24/7).
+If you need urgent help, call the University’s emergency number: +31 71 527 6666 (available 24/7).